-Vision: Ensuring well-being of children living in street situations.
+Vision: Ensuring the well-being of children living in street situations.

 - Parents would also be covered under the scope of the programme through indirect support to secure an Aadhaar card and access social protection schemes.

-Final Beneficeries: 8000 children living in street situation attain their right to identity through a legal and valid Identity document i.e. Aadhaar Card, PAN Card, Birth registration certificates, ration card etc.
+Final Beneficeries: 8000 children living in street situations attain their right to identity through a legal and valid Identity document i.e. Aadhaar Card, PAN Card, Birth registration certificates, ration card etc.